RoadrunnerWMC/wii-code-tools/README.md

 **Assumes NSMBW section names and executabilities**

 This overlays one or more symbol maps on top of each other to produce a combined symbol map.
-It supports all input and output formats supported by `lib_symbol_map_formats.py`.
+It supports all input and output formats supported by `lib_wii_code_tools.symbol_map_formats`.
 By providing just one symbol map, you can use this to convert a symbol map from one format to another.
 The maps must all be for the same game version.

 ### demangle_symbol.py

-A frontend for `lib_demangle.py` which lets you demangle a symbol using either a working algorithm or a recreation of Nvidia's broken algorithm.
+A frontend for `lib_wii_code_tools.demangle` which lets you demangle a symbol using either a working algorithm or a recreation of Nvidia's broken algorithm.

 ### find_rel_in_mem_dump.py